 Another advantage that you may appreciate is that Windscribe is genuinely user-friendly.
 Even people who are new to VPNs will probably have little difficulty with installation and launching.
 However, it may be necessary to change some configurations as the default security and encryption settings are not optimal.

 Ultimately, Windscribe was pretty slow, and that applies to the paid version too.
 If speed is a concern or if you plan to do a lot of torrenting, this probably isn’t the right VPN provider for you.
 Their server network is small as well, which also means that this service will likely have limited appeal.

 The best-known VPN protocols are all available on Windscribe.
 OpenVPN is regarded as the foremost among these.
 Other recommended protocols are IKEv2 and SOCKS5.
 Even though OpenVPN enjoys the best reputation for security on the planet, Windscribe makes IKEv2 their default protocol.

 This doesn’t make sense since it’s not unusual to see OpenVPN being described as the industry standard.
 When you use OpenVPN with Windscribe, you get AES 256-bit cipher encryption, which also is recognized as being the best available.
-That cipher encryption includes a 4096-bit RSA key as well as a SHA512 auth.
-If you’re an IT security professional, then you know that’s the level of encryption you want.

 If you’re not an IT security professional, you should still have access to the best available encryption without having to fiddle with the defaults.
 People new to VPNs can probably figure this out, but why isn’t OpenVPN the default in the first place?